Disaster / Coworking / 2016-2024

 The Archive Reading

-WeWork belongs in the disaster category because the brand was not just present during the collapse.
-It amplified it.
+WeWork belongs in the disaster category because the brand amplified the collapse.
 The same language system that once made the product feel larger also made the eventual mismatch harder to ignore.

 For operators, the lesson is blunt.
 A great brand can elevate a category, but it cannot repeal the economics of the category.
 If governance is loose, unit logic is weak, and narrative claims keep expanding, the brand eventually stops being an asset buffer and starts becoming evidence in the case against the company.